 Symptoms of Lumbar Spinal Stenosis

-Symptoms of lumbar spinal stenosis vary depending on which nerves are affected.
+Symptoms of lumbar spinal stenosis vary depending on which part of the spinal cord and nerves are affected.
 People may have pain, pins-and-needles sensations, weakness, and reduced reflexes in a foot or leg.

 Pain may be felt over the lower back and be worsened by straightening the back (as when walking or leaning back), is relieved by leaning forward or sitting, and may travel down one leg or both legs.